halforbit/data-stores/docs/keying.md

 ### The Name Prefix

 Note the literal prefix `vehicles/` in the key map.
 This uniquely distinguishes the data for this data store.
 This is analogous to a *table name*, and allows you to have any number of data stores coexisting within the same root folder or document database collection.

+### The Order of Key Map Properties

+Note here that the `Make` property comes before the `Vin` property in the key map.
+This allows us to form a partial **key prefix** that has `Make` populated but omits the more specific `Vin`, with values like `vehicles/Ford/`.
+This prefix allows us to efficiently filter results from the data store.
+This is especially effective when operating against [file stores](file-stores.md).

 ### Formatting Properties